KwaDukuza: Law and government

 KwaDukuza forms part of the KwaDukuza Local Municipality and the larger iLembe District Municipality, serving as the seat for both municipalities.
 It has a Magistrate's Court and most central and provincial government departments maintain regional branches or other offices in the town.

 Geography

 Located on the hilly North Coast of KwaZulu-Natal, KwaDukuza lies approximately 73 km (45 mi) north-west of Durban and 106 km (67 mi) south-west of Richards Bay.
-Morevover, the town is situated 8 kilometres (5 miles) inland from Blythedale Beach on the Mbozamo River.
+Moreover, the town is situated 8 kilometres (5 miles) inland from Blythedale Beach on the Mbozamo River.

 The nearest settlements to KwaDukuza other than Blythedale Beach include Darnall (12 km), Shakaskraal (16 km), Tinley Manor Beach (18 km), Zinkwazi Beach (21 km) and Ballito (30 km).